LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Facebook.md

   </tr>
   <tr>
     <td>action</td>
-    <td>Actions are a list of applicative user actions on chips, that will run on the consumer side and will help them to achieve their operation.
+    <td>Actions are a list of applicative user actions on buttons, that will run on the consumer side and will help them to achieve their operation.
 Button action for Facebook Quick Reply can be set to “publishText” only</td>
     <td>Enum - “publishText”</td>
     <td>N</td>
   </tr>